The typical scope of social sustainability metrics

 Cutting-edge social metrics

-Following this trend, the largest companies are working to developing frameworks for social sustainability at the product level, which can fit their overall sustainability strategy.
+Following this trend, the largest companies are working to develop frameworks for social sustainability at the product level, which can fit their overall sustainability strategy.
 As these frameworks begin to take shape, the pioneers are now getting greater than ever insight into potential social impacts — both positive and negative — throughout the life cycle of their products.

 Contrary to the mature environmental LCA, we are missing a well-accepted and yet feasible method to assess the social impacts of products.
 Our way to cope with this major limitation was to build our own approach for product social sustainability metrics, based on consolidated frameworks, including the UNEP SETAC Guidelines for Social LCA, the GRI, and ISO 26000, while staying focused on the practical application and added business value.
 We do not think most companies will have the resources or the time to invest in such an extensive social assessment of one single product otherwise.